dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/update-related-data.md

 [!code-cshtml[](intro/samples/cu30/Pages/Courses/Details.cshtml?highlight=14-19,36)]

-### Test the Course pages
+## Test the Course pages

-Test create, edit, details, and delete.
+Test the create, edit, details, and delete pages.

-## Update the instructor pages
+## Update the instructor Create and Edit pages

 The following sections update the instructor pages.

-## Add Course assignments to the instructor Edit page

 Instructors may teach any number of courses.
 The following image shows the instructor Edit page with an array of course checkboxes.